sesameJar/m1-project/README.md

-##DrBijan wesite : Bijanfar.ir
+##Mi Project: Hotel Mobile Application
-The website for the **Dr Bijanfar Farmecy And Skin Care Clinic** company.
+The website for the **Darvishi** hotel.

 ###Contributing

-* Check our project's website and report any bugs or ideas in [issues](https://github.com/1schools-projects/drbijan/issues)
+* Check our project's website and report any bugs or ideas in [issues](https://github.com/mkdesign/m1-project/issues)

-* Check our project's source with
+* Clone our project's source with
 ```
     git clone https://github.com/mkdesign/m1-project.git
 ```